 The right of access, rectification, erasure of your personal data and to restrict data processing

-33. You can send your request for access, rectification, or objection to data processing via email to: firstname.lastname@example.org.
-The person submitting the request must clearly indicate their full name and add a copy of their identity document or sign the request electronically.
+31. You can send your request for access, rectification, or objection to data processing via email to: firstname.lastname@example.org.
+The person submitting the request must clearly indicate their full name and sign the request with a qualified electronic signature.

 The use of logos